Does Drug Rehab Work?

 The low treatment statistics contrast sharply with other chronic diseases that do not carry the same stigma as addiction and mental illness.
 For example, of the 29 million people in the U.S. with diabetes, 85 percent receive treatment.

 Relapse is Not a Sign of Failure

 As with any chronic disease, relapse is not uncommon on the road to addiction recovery.
 It should not be seen as a sign of failure, but rather a part of the recovery process.
-Relapse may indicate a need to strengthen coping skills, to modify the treatment plan, to strengthen the support system, and to re-evaluate recovery goals.
+Relapse may indicate a need to strengthen coping skills, modify the treatment plan, strengthen the support system, and re-evaluate recovery goals.

 Addicted individuals who complete a quality drug rehabilitation program have a relapse rate of 40-60 percent.
 This is similar to the relapse rate of other chronic disorders like diabetes (30-50%), hypertension (60-70%), and asthma (50-70%), according to the NIDA.
 Relapse of any chronic disease is likely if the individual ceases to comply with their treatment plan.